 Unless otherwise provided for under special agreements with external sponsors and cooperators, the costs or direct effort for installing, maintaining, treating and measuring field trials will be shared among voting members.
 Costs and effort will be allocated according to the net operable pine-leading land area in the members' tenures.
 Where the member shares annual allowable cut (AAC) for a management unit, the contributing land base for that unit will be calculated as the total AAC land base multiplied by the member's portion of the AAC.
 Table 1 shows areas and percentage allocations as calculated in 2002.
 The allocation will be updated when significant changes occur to any member's net area.
 The re-allocation will take effect in the fiscal year following the change being reported, and will not be applied retroactively.
-Members will submit during 2006 information on any significant changes since 2002 for allocation re-calculation by the Technical Committee and review by the Steering Committee not later than March 2007.

 Situations have arisen where members have already collected growth data from permanent sample plots (PSPs), potentially contributing to an FGYA project with considerable timesaving.
 Such contributions may be recognized and encouraged by crediting and offsetting the value of the data against the contribution that the member would otherwise make to the project under the allocation formula.
 The Technical Committee will assess the value of such contributions relative to the cost of new data collection, and make recommendations to the Steering Committee regarding what value should be credited to the member contributing data.
-The Steering

-Committee will make the final determination of the value to be credited.
+The Steering Committee will make the final determination of the value to be credited.
 The FGYA will not normally reimburse the member directly, or allow credits to be accumulated from one project to another, so the maximum value that can be recognized is the project cost that would otherwise be allocated to the member for collecting new data.
 In the event that such an offset is made, the cost of new data collection will be shared among the other members, in proportion to their net areas.